Why choose timber windows?

-Softwood is made from European Redwood and is available in a range of painted finishes.
+Everest softwood timber windows are made from European Redwood and are available in a range of painted finishes.

-Hardwood frames are able to be stained, which really highlights the beauty of the natural grains.
-This is made from Red Grandis wood.
+Hardwood frames are able to be stained, which really highlights the beauty of the natural grain.
+These windows are made from Red Grandis wood.

 Making our timber windows

-Our expert engineering team uses timber to create a solid window structure.
-To achieve this, our timber goes through a lamination process, where the timber is specially bonded to help it strengthen.
-This makes it resistant to twisting, which a natural material like timber would otherwise want to do.
+All the timber Everest use is engineered to create a solid construction.
+Engineering means that the timber goes through a lamination process, where the timber is specially bonded to add strength.
+This makes the engineered timber resistent to twisting, which a natural material would otherwise want to do.

 The windows are painted and finished to an exceptionally high standard and we use the latest paint technology to achieve a smooth finish.